core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-This memo defines application/multipart-core, an application-independent media-type that can be used to combine representations of several different media types into a single message, typically a CoAP {{-coap}} request or response body, with minimal framing overhead, each along with a CoAP Content-Format identifier.
+This memo defines application/multipart-core, an application-independent media-type that can be used to combine representations of several different media types into a single message, such as a CoAP {{-coap}} request or response body, with minimal framing overhead, each along with a CoAP Content-Format identifier.

 This simple and efficient binary framing mechanism can be employed to